cledic/USB_MSC_U5/README.md

 I have some problems running USB MSC device type on a STM32U5 using AZURE.

-I posted here my full project and some info about the problem.
-The project started from a CUBEMX project, then I edited some files to complete it.
+I posted here my full project (*USB_MSC_newprj.zip*) and some info about the problem.
+The project started from a CUBEMX project, then I edited some files to complete it and for doing some personalization for my **board**.

 In the "source" folder there are some of this **important** files.